MIS-GrApH-AI/Public/readme.md

 #### Project: Incorporate existing data sources into a UMLS-based knowledge graph
 - Milestones (completable in ~2-weeks):
   - Develop a data model that maps RxNorm, MED-RT, and MeSH relationships onto a base of UMLS concepts
+  - Identify a core of unique logical relationship types independent of spoken language, and map synonyms from multiple languages to these unique relationship types
   - Import RxNorm, MED-RT, and MeSH
   - Fulfill 1 or more use cases that become possible given the new knowledge graph
   - Package the knowledge graph creation process in a conventiently repeatable way